 We're also remembering the day a volcano grounded planes

 This day in 2010, the Eyjafjallajökull volcano erupted in Iceland, presenting spelling challenges for journalists around the globe and more flight disruption in Europe than any time since the Second World War.

 The volcano had been smouldering for months.
 But on 14 April 2010, it blazed into life, sending out a plume that rose as high as 30,000 feet, or 9 kilometres into the sky, filling the air with roughly 250 million cubic metres of ash and debris.
 Endangered planes saw London's Heathrow Airport shut down and holidaymakers stranded in foreign climes or, worse still, stuck at home.
 It took some unfortunate people (or fortunate in some cases) literally weeks to get back to work and family.

 More recent events that have grounded planes and impacted so much more put the Eyjafjallajökull volcano disruption into perspective.
 We're remembering flights that ran to schedule and delivered us to enjoyable holidays with a Aviation, a classic gin cocktail that will virtually give you wings.

 It's also the anniversary of the Sydney Hailstorm

-This day in 1999, the most expensive natural disaster in Australian history struck unsuspecting Sydneysiders.
+This day in 1999, one of the most expensive natural disasters in Australian history struck unsuspecting Sydneysiders.
 And, no, it wasn't a bushfire.
 Or a flood.
 Or a drought.
-But a hailstorm.\
+But a hailstorm.

 And not just any hailstorm.
 The storm dumped around 500,000 tonnes of hailstones on Sydney, most of them more than 2cm across and at least one of them a massive 9cm.
 They hit Sydney like rocks falling from the sky, some at speeds of up to 200kph.
 The hail damaged around 70,000 vehicles, put holes in 24,000 houses, and caused over AU$2billion of damages - though surprisingly few people were hurt.